Odette Dynasty O’Hara

 Michael: That’s been cool to watch.

-Sabrina: It’s like kind of almost like a blessing in disguise in that sense.
+Sabrina: It’s like, kind of, almost like a blessing in disguise in that sense.

-Michael: Definitely everything is, isn’t it?
+Michael: Oh, definitely.
+Everything is, isn’t it?

-Michael:Oh girl don’t make me cry.
+Michael:Oh girl, don’t make me cry.
+[Laughs]

 Sabrina: How do you identify in terms of your sex, gender identity, and gender expression out of drag?
 What pronouns do you use in and out of drag?